hkdb/app/README.md

 `Pre-requisites`:

 There's an install script that comes with this repo which is the preferred way to install app.
-It takes care of most of the dependencies but I leave having each of your package managers setup properly to the end user before running app.
+It takes care of most of the immediate dependencies but I leave having each of your package managers proper setup/configuration to the end user before running app.
 For example, if you don't have the right packages installed to have add-apt-repository work properly on Debian or flatpak can't be used without sudo, then app will inevitably fail.
-I am however open to installing more dependencies in the future if this ends up being used by others and that's something that everyone wants.
+I am however open to installing or auto-configuring more dependencies in the future if this ends up being used by others and that's something that everyone wants.

 If there are enabled package managers that you absolutely hate and want out of the auto restore/install all loop, you can disable them manually (ie. `app -m snap disable`) and app will remember this whereever you bring your `~/.config/app` directory.
 You can also re-enable them anytime by just running `app -m <package manager> enable`